 Since this tool is an Editing tool, performers must be selected, and your Yellow and Red Anchors on the Count Track must be spread for a transition.
-Click on the Traditional Tool Control Panel.
+Click on the Traditional Tool on the Tool Palette to open the Traditional Tool Control Panel.